Marek Papszun: Back to Raków

 Following Raków Częstochowa's disappointing results in the 2023–24 campaign under Dawid Szwarga, the club decided to seek another coach.
 On 21 May 2024, four days before the final Ekstraklasa fixture, it was announced that Papszun would take over the team from the start of the 2024–25 season.
 He tied himself with a two–year contract, with the possibility of leaving in strictly defined situations.
+In his first season back in Częstochowa, he led Raków to a 2nd-place finish, one point behind Lech Poznań.